Configure a flow visualization

 • You can filter a column to display only certain results, such as including and excluding, specifying criteria, etc.

-• All downstream and upstream columns should persist, as long as there is data flowing into the remaining nodes.
+• All downstream and upstream columns persist, as long as there is data flowing into the remaining nodes.

 Option